FlurinBruehwiler/flamui/README.md

 ## ImSharpUI
-A C# immediate mode GUI framework.
+A C# immediate mode desktop GUI framework.

 Immediate mode means that you don't have to worry about state, the entire UI gets rebuilt every frame.
-There are a few optimizations to make this fast:
+There are a few optimizations to make this "fast":
 1. Zero memory allocation per Frame (if nothing changes)
 2. Layout gets cached
 3. No unnecessary draw calls (only redraw what has changed)